According to the CBSE Syllabus 2023-24, this chapter has been renamed as ‘From a Kingdom to an Empire’.

 Click on the PDF link given below in this article to download the CBSE Class 6 Social Science Notes from History Chapter 7.

-Ashoka, one of the greatest rulers of history ruled-empire founded by his grandfather, Chandragupta Maurya-over 2300 years ago-supported by a wise man named Chanakya or Kautilya-Chanakya’s ideas written down in the Arthashastra-several cities in the empire (marked with black dots on the map)-included the capital Pataliputra, Taxila, and Ujjain-Taxila a gateway to the northwest, including Central Asia- Ujjain lay on the route from north to south India-Merchants, officials and craftspersons lived in these cities-In other areas there were villages of farmers and herders-In central India, there were forests where people gathered forest produce and hunted animals for food.
-People in different parts of the empire spoke different languages-ate different kinds of food-wore different kinds of clothes as well.
+Ashoka was one of the greatest rulers of history who ruled the empire founded by his grandfather, Chandragupta Maurya, over 2300 years ago.
+He was supported by a wise man named Chanakya or Kautilya.
+Chanakya’s ideas were written down in the Arthashastra.
+There were several cities in the empire (marked with black dots on the map), which included the capital Pataliputra and Ujjain, as well as Taxila, a gateway to the northwest, including Central Asia.
+Ujjain lay on the route from north to south India.
+Merchants, officials and crafts persons lived in these cities.
+In other areas, there were villages of farmers and herders.
+In central India, there were forests where people gathered forest produce and hunted animals for food.
+People in different parts of the empire spoke different languages and ate different kinds of food.
+They wore different kinds of clothes as well.

-Emperors need more resources than kings-are larger than kingdoms-need to be protected by big armies-they need a larger number of officials who collect taxes.
+Emperors needed more resources than kings, as empires are larger than kingdoms.
+They need to be protected by big armies, and they also need a larger number of officials to collect taxes.

 Ruling the Empire

-Famous Mauryan ruler-Ashoka-first ruler who tried to take his message to the people through inscriptions-inscriptions were in Prakrit- written in the Brahmi script.
+Famous Mauryan ruler Ashoka was the first ruler who tried to take his message to the people through inscriptions.
+These inscriptions were in Prakrit and written in the Brahmi script.

-Kalinga-the ancient name of coastal Orissa-Ashoka fought a war to conquer Kalinga-he was horrified when he saw the violence and bloodshed-decided not to fight any more wars- is the only king in the history of the world who gave up conquest after winning a war.
+Kalinga was the ancient name of coastal Odisha.
+Ashoka fought a war to conquer Kalinga.
+He was horrified when he saw the violence and bloodshed, and so he decided not to fight any more wars.
+He is the only king in the history of the world who gave up conquest after winning a war.